 - Laws and regulations, compliance and enforcement information

-- Climate Impacts and Risk Analysis Report information about the electricity sector — The CIRA project quantifies the physical and economic effects under multiple climate change scenarios and presents results by sector.
+- Climate Impacts and Risk Analysis Report — The CIRA project quantifies the physical and economic effects under multiple climate change scenarios and presents results by sector.

 - Green Power Partnership voluntary program — EPA's Green Power Partnership helps organizations use green power as a way to reduce the environmental impacts associated with conventional electricity use.